USD ($)

 1. Kali Linux

-Kali Linux is a Debian-based operating system specifically designed for penetration testing methodology.
-Maintained by Offensive Security, it comes preloaded with hundreds of tools for reconnaissance, exploitation, and reporting.
+Kali Linux is an open-source, Debian-based operating system designed for penetration testing and security auditing.
+Maintained by Offensive Security, it comes preloaded with hundreds of tools for reconnaissance, exploitation, and reporting, making it a favorite among ethical hackers.

 ● Wireshark for traffic analysis